map from Google Maps

 and it's a shame, because those large-girth ducks are unusually friendly with

-human beings.
+humans.
 I have even seen them fly, but it looks like tremendous effort,

 and their flapping sounds like a freight train huffing and puffing. map.